There's nothing like the simple joy of basking in the warm sunshine while a light breeze tosses your hair.

-For this reason, we encourage homeowners to consider low-e glass for their entry doors, rather than for their storm doors.
+For this reason, we encourage homeowners to consider Low-E glass for their entry doors rather than storm doors.

-When it comes to storm door screens there are four primary options:
+When it comes to storm door screens, you have four primary options:

 - Galvanized steel screens are the least expensive and resist holes and tears.
-Spray this type of screen with household lubricant once a year to prevent rust.
+Spray this type of screen with household lubricant once a year to prevent rust from forming.

 - Aluminum screens resist corrosion (except in seaside areas) but aren't as strong as galvanized steel screens.
 In areas with heavy smog, aluminum tends to darken but can be protected with commercial spray products.

 - Bronze screens are the most durable and the most expensive.
 Apply a thin coat of varnish every few years to protect the screen against corrosion.

 - Fiberglass screens resist corrosion and are easy to install, which makes them a practical replacement screen if a metal screen deteriorates.

 Storm Door Insulation